Los Angeles County avoids new mask rule as COVID stabilizes

 It’s still unclear what enforcement of the health order might have looked like.
 Under past mandates, no individuals were cited for refusing masks, and officials favored educating people over issuing citations and fines.

-Critics of a new mask rule have said they don’t believe it would decrease or stop transmission rates.
+Critics of a new mask rule said they didn’t believe it would decrease or stop transmission rates.
 Los Angeles County Supervisor Kathryn Barger said she was pleased with Ferrer’s announcement because “unenforceable mandates don’t work.”

 “I’m hopeful that we will now be able to move on from this heightened focus on masking mandates to what really matters — focusing on promoting the efficacy of vaccines and boosters, improving access to COVID-19 treatments, and continuing to educate our County’s residents on the benefits of masking,” Barger said in a statement Thursday.
 “I am comfortable leaving this decision in the public’s very capable hands.”